-The Railway Track Construction industry builds three kinds of rail networks: to transport passengers, intermodal freight and mining output.
-In the past five years, the industry has grown strongly as downstream demand for these forms of transport has grown strongly.
-In the case of intermodal freight and passenger networks relies on government funding.
-Governments are heavily involved in the downstream industries as owners and operators of track.
+The Railway Track Construction industry builds three kinds of rail networks to transport passengers, intermodal freight and mining output.
+In the past five years, the industry has displayed wide cyclical fluctuation, surging to a record peak in 2011-12 before trending down sharply over the past three years.
+Construction of intermodal freight and passenger networks relies on government funding, and expansion plans are developed to meet long-term objectives.
+Governments are heavily involved in the downstream industries as both owners and operators of track.

-Industry Report - Industry Key Buyers Chapter
+Industry Report - Starting a New Business Chapter

 The barriers to entry are high within the industry in 2014-15.